Leakage of information and financial resources

 How to protect a business from information leakage

-At the heart of any information leak is the human factor.
+There is a human factor at the heart of any information leak.
 Data can be reported to competitors by an unscrupulous employee.
 Attackers using hackers resort to breaching servers, databases, corporate or personal email.

-When the source of the leak is not obvious, but information has clearly been “leaked” to competitors, Femida’s detectives can come to the rescue.
+When the source of the leak is not obvious, but information has clearly been “leaked” to competitors, Femida’s operatives can come to the rescue.

 We use various techniques to work on such cases: